jchanunhs/EzPassWindowsVersion/README.md

 - When user adds a vehicle, they also have to specify the ez tag associated with their vehicle.

 Pay Toll
 - User can pay toll by entering their tag code, toll plaza, lane number and amount charged.
-- It will be time stamped and transaction will be saved.

 Transaction
 - Transactions are displayed in a JTable.